Alert: Program & Facility Updates

 - Questions about refunds?
 Contact email@example.com or (253) 305-1030

 Community Center Memberships

-- As you are aware, the current COVID-19 pandemic has had far-reaching and dramatic effects on our community and across the nation.
+As you are aware, the current COVID-19 pandemic has had far-reaching and dramatic effects on our community and across the nation.
 We understand that this may be impacting our customers in many different ways, not the least of which is those who have rentals booked at our facilities.
-At this time temporary facility closures extend to May 25, Memorial Day.

-- If you currently have an April or May rental our staff will contact you to reschedule to a later date.
+If you currently have a May or June rental our staff will contact you to reschedule to a later date.
 If you are unable to reschedule we will work with you to issue a full refund.
-We are currently only processing April and May rentals.
+We are currently only processing rentals through the end of June.

 Questions?
 Call (253) 305-1090

 The Tacoma-Pierce County Health Department continues to update its website with the latest and most accurate information, including what to do if you feel sick or have come into contact with someone with the COVID-19/coronavirus. https://www.tpchd.org/healthy-people/human-coronavirus